elysiumphase/node-uri/README.md

 - scheme is required;
 - path is required, can be empty;
 - port, if any, must be a number;
-- [parseURI](#parseuriuri) prechecked host, will be null if invalid and so does authority.
+- host must be a valid ip or domain name.

 **Support**:
 - IDNs: returns URI with its Punydecoded host (Unicode serialization of the domain), if any;
 - lower and upper case.

 **Note**:
+- if one of userinfo, path, query or fragment component cannot be decoded, it will be ignored;
 - native function `decodeURI` does not support IDNs and cannot properly work with `encodeURI` since the function is based on an outdated standard;
-- to stay fully **RFC-3986** compliant, scheme and host are put in lowercase.
+- to stay fully **RFC-3986** compliant, scheme and host are put in lowercase;
+- to only use with [encodeURIString](#encodeuristringuri-options).

 <br/>